callstack/ts-regex-builder/README.md

 | `lookbehind(...)`         | `(?<=...)`   | Match preceding text without consuming it   |
 | `negativeLookbehind(...)` | `(?<!...)`   | Reject preceding text without consuming it  |

-See [Regex Constructs API doc](https://callstack.github.io/ts-regex-builder/api/constructs) for more info.
+See [Constructs API doc](https://callstack.github.io/ts-regex-builder/api/constructs) for more info.

 > [!NOTE]
 > TS Regex Builder does not have a construct for non-capturing groups.
 Such groups are implicitly added when required.